 Pennsylvania’s statutes specify that the possessing or viewing of child pornography must have been intentional for a criminal act to have occurred.
 Under 18 Pa.
 Cons.
 Stat. § 6312(g), “intentionally viewing” child pornography means the “deliberate, purposeful, voluntary viewing of material depicting a child under 18 years of age engaging in a prohibited sexual act or in the simulation of such act.”

 Critically, “The term shall not include the accidental or inadvertent viewing of such material.”
 If you accidentally viewed child pornography due to a misleading file name, a misleading website name, a computer virus, or other factors, it may be a defense against your charges.

 Philadelphia Child Pornography Possession and Distribution Attorney

 Being accused of producing, viewing, possessing, or distributing child pornography is a life-changing event that jeopardizes your reputation, your career, your relationships, and even your freedom itself.
 When the odds are stacked so high, you need skilled representation from an experienced and aggressive defense attorney in Philadelphia who will stand by your side from day one of your case.
-For a free legal consultation with child pornography charges lawyer Lloyd Long, former prosecutor and founding attorney at The Law Office of Lloyd Long, contact our law offices at (215) 525-6818 immediately.
+For a free legal consultation with child pornography charges lawyer Lloyd Long, former prosecutor and founding attorney at the Law Office of Lloyd Long, contact our law offices at (215) 302-0171 immediately.